-Credit unions and other financial institutions such as the bank where you have a bank account do still provide term loans (lump sum upfront) to businesses but may have an arduous application process and may turn down a potential borrower with a lack of sufficient history or collateral.
-Credit unions may be more flexible than traditional local banks.
-New immigrant business owners may find it easier and more flexible to secure short-term loans (12 to 18 months) or business lines of credit for their business needs, although these loans can often have higher interest rates, which can make them less appealing.
-Short-term loans can be especially useful for things like buying inventory, securing working capital, hiring initial staff, or doing an initial advertising campaign.
+Credit unions, banks, and other financial institutions may provide term loans but there is typically an arduous application process.
+A bank is also likely to turn down a potential borrower with a lack of sufficient history or collateral.
+Alternatively, credit unions may be more flexible than traditional local banks.
+An immigrant business owners may find it easier and more flexible to secure short-term loans (12-18 months) or a business line of credit.
+Although these types of loans will often have higher interest rates, they can be useful for a variety of needs such as buying inventory, securing working capital, hiring initial staff, or doing an initial advertising campaign.

 Biz2Credit | Motel Loans

 Biz2Credit | Liquor Store Loans

 Equipment financing is used to purchase business equipment like machinery or computers.
 The equipment is the collateral for the loan, which can make the loan less risky to the loan provider.
 You can even finance up to 100% of the value of the equipment.
 This can be a good fit for new immigrant business owners who donâ€™t have substantial business or credit history.

 Related | Try the Biz2Credit Equipment Value Calculator

 Since new immigrant business owners can face additional hurdles securing funding, it may be necessary to set aside personal funds and savings to invest in their new business concept.